gem5/website/_pages/documentation/reporting_problems.md

 2. Ensure you're compiling and running the latest version of [gem5]( https://github.com/gem5/gem5).
 The issue may have already been resolved.
+Also check the `develop` version of gem5, as it will have bug fixes that haven't been incorporated into `stable` yet.

 3. Check changes [currently under review on our GitHub system]( https://github.com/gem5/gem5/pulls/).
 It's possible a fix to